 By: LFDA Editor

-Proponents of a tougher distracted driving law argue that it will decrease accidents.
-According to the New Hampshire Safety Administration, twenty-nine percent of fatal accidents in 2010 were caused by distracted drivers.
-The National Transportation Safety Board has accordinly called for a ban on all cell phone use by drivers,
+Proponents of strict distracted driving laws believe it will decrease accidents.
+According to the New Hampshire Safety Administration, 29 percent of fatal accidents in 2010 were caused by distracted drivers.
+The National Transportation Safety Board recommended a ban on all cell phone use by drivers,

 Opponents contend that distracted driving laws are too difficult to enforce and point out there is already a negligent driving law on the books.

-Rep. Sylvia Gale (D-Nashua) is the primary sponsor of two 2014 bills related to distracted driving, HB 1117 and HB 1118.
-HB 117 would prohibit any cell phone use while driving, unless the phone is hands-free.
-HB 1118 would prohibit any cell phone by bus and taxi drivers in particular.
-Both bills include a $100 fine.
+Two other bills sponsored by Rep. Sylvia Gale (D-Nashua) failed in the House.
+HB 1117 would have prohibited any cell phone use while driving, unless the phone is hands-free, while HB 1118 would have prohibited any cell phone by bus and taxi drivers in particular.
+Both bills were deemed Inexpedient to legislate.